dragonprojects/dragonprojects/dragoncraft/bedrock.md

 ## Joining the dedicated server
 We also have a dedicated server specifically for Bedrock Edition players available.
 Use the following address in your Minecraft client: `bedrock.craft.dragonprojects.net`.

-> This flavour of Dragon Craft is experimental and may be unstable.
-{.is-warning}